What NOT to Wear on a Cruise: Dos and Don’ts

 • Pack layers so you can easily adjust to temperature changes.

-• Bring a small pack of band-aids or blister pads for unexpected shoe discomforts during excursions.
+• Bring a small pack of Band-Aids or blister pads for unexpected shoe discomfort during excursions.

 Inappropriate Clothing in Certain Destinations